Volcanoes of Sicily: Etna & the Aeolian Islands - SIC3

-Moderately easy (2/3): Mostly easy to moderate walks, with some walking uphill, especially on days 5 and 7.
+Moderately easy (2/3): Mostly moderate walks, with some walking uphill, especially on days 5 and 7.

-Fitness: High standard of fitness is not necessary but you should be able to walk for up to 5/6 hours a day in hot sun on dusty or stony tracks.
+Fitness: Good standard of fitness is necessary; you should be able to walk for up to 5/6 hours a day in hot sun on dusty or stony tracks.

 ARRIVAL & DEPARTURE

-Departure: The tour ends after breakfast on day 8 in CATANIA.
+Departure: The tour ends in CATANIA.
 A frequent bus service or a taxi can bring you to the airport.
 Taxi transfers to other destinations are available on simple request.